-The TPS2044 and TPS2054 quad powerdistribution switches are intended for applications where heavy capacitive loads and short circuits are likely to be encountered.
-The TPS2044 and the TPS2054 incorporate in single packages four 135-m $\Omega$ N-channel MOSFET high-side power switches for power-distribution systems that require multiple power switches.
+The TPS2042 and TPS2052 dual power distribution switches are intended for applications where heavy capacitive loads and short circuits are likely to be encountered.
+The TPS2042 and the TPS2052 incorporate in single packages two 135-m Ω N-channel MOSFET high-side power switches for power distribution systems that require multiple power switches.
 Each switch is controlled by a logic enable that is compatible with 5-V logic and 3-V logic.
-Gate drive is provided by an internal charge pump that controls the power-switch rise times and fall times to minimize current surges during switching.
-The charge pump, requiring no external components, allows operation from supplies as low as 2.7 V.
+Gate drive is provided by an internal charge pump designed to control the power-switch rise times and fall times to minimize current surges during switching.
+The charge pump requires no external components and allows operation from supplies as low as 2.7 V.